 The 2013 Russian River Pinot Noir shows a spicy sweetness of aromas including a reminder of a faded memory of the smell of bubble gum sealed in old baseball cards from years ago.
 Sweet raspberry, and plum aromas show.
 The palate shows a diversity of flavor with lingering earthy well weaved (no harsh edges) delicate tannins.

-During our initial tasting, their 2003 Cabernet Sauvignon was current release making this among the older of the current releases we have tried.
+During our initial tasting, the 2003 Amici Cellars Cabernet Sauvignon was current release making this among the older of the current releases we have tried.
 Their philosophy is to give this Cabernet some additional bottle aging as well as providing a slightly aged wine for the consumer, as most consumers of everyday drinking wine will consume the wine within hours of purchase with little patience or space for aging wine.
 This wine has 10% Merlot blended in mainly to enhance the mouth feel and aromatics.
 There is a touch of vanilla and spice on the nose with a very soft rounded mouth feel.
 This is a perfect everyday affordable Cabernet Sauvignon.

 Want an even more affordable Cabernet Sauvignon?
 Try their second label called Olema; the first release was 2005.
 Of note are their prices; they are extremely reasonable for Napa standards and as of the time of this review you can buy the Olema Sonoma Cabernet Sauvignon for under $25 a bottle.
 Olema means means “coyote” in Miwok and typically features Sonoma County wines.
-Not many Napa wineries we have visited produce a Sonoma Cabernet at this pocket pleasing price point!
+Not many Napa based wineries we have visited produce a Sonoma Cabernet Sauvignon at this pocket pleasing price point.

 The owners of Amici also spend significant time in Bordeaux France, and often rent out their villa there and in Napa.
 In Napa the “villa” is a Tuscan styled luxury home located in the north part of the valley near Calistoga.
 It is called Domaine Beau Soleil.